wenewzhang/mixin_network-nodejs-bot2/README.md

 node app.js
 ```

-install [Mixin Messenger](https://mixin.one/),add the bot as your friend,(for example, this bot id is 7000101639) and then send command!
+Install [Mixin Messenger](https://mixin.one/),add the bot as your friend,(for example, this bot id is 7000101639) and then send command!
 enjoy!

 ![mixin_messenger](https://github.com/wenewzhang/mixin_network-nodejs-bot2/blob/master/mixin_messenger-sayhi.png)